UMAprotocol/UMIPs/UMIPs/umip-x.md

 ## Implementation

 If the price request's UTC timestamp is less than `1612051200`, voters will need to calculate a 2-hour TWAP for the contract’s token.
 This TWAP will be over a time interval defined by the price request timestamp and two hours before the price request timestamp.
-The price data used will be any on-chain price event of the associated synthetic token in the token’s highest volume Ether/synthetic gas token Uniswap pool.
-As the token price will already implicitly be tracking the GASETH-1M-1M price, it should be left “as returned” without any scaling transformation.
-The final DVM price should be returned with the synthetic token as the denominator of the price pair and should be submitted with 18 decimals.
+The price data used will be any on-chain price event of the associated synthetic token in the token’s highest volume Ether/uGAS-JAN21 Uniswap pool.
+As the token price will already implicitly be tracking the GASETH-1M-1M price, it should be left as returned without any scaling transformation.
+The final price should be returned with the synthetic token as the denominator of the price pair and should be submitted with 18 decimals.

 If the price request's UTC timestamp is at or after `1612051200`, a price request for GASETH-TWAP-1Mx1M will follow the calculation methodology for the GASETH-1M-1M identifier defined in the UMIP-20 Rationale and Implementation sections.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
-This is meant to be vague as voters are responsible for defining broad market consensus.
+This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.

 [Here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js) is a reference implementation for an off-chain price feed that calculates the TWAP of a token based on Uniswap price data.
 This feed should be used as a convenient way to query a realtime or historical price, but voters are encouraged to build their own off-chain price feeds.